 By the time I got to the hospital 30 min later, I was having regular contractions 3 min apart (that normally doesn't happen until hours later in Active Labor) but I was only 1.5 cm dilated--my body was ramming a baby's head through a closed door.
 I was admitted and spent my entire labor in the hospital.

-8 hrs later of the balloon up my cervix (and boredom of a hospital room), my water broke, and my pain immediately went from a 4 to an 8 out of 10.
+8 hrs of the balloon up my cervix (and boredom of a hospital room), my water broke, and my pain immediately went from a 4 to an 8 out of 10.
 The pain was immense but not unfathomable as media would have you think--but I wouldn't have been able to go for hours.
-My diastolic pressure was still spiking, so the OB strongly suggested an epidural to prevent me from seizing or having a stroke, given that pain and actively pushing both raise blood pressure.
+My diastolic pressure spiking >100, so the OB strongly suggested an epidural to prevent me from seizing or having a stroke, given that pain and actively pushing both raise blood pressure.
 Epidurals have the nifty side effect of vasodilation to reduce blood pressure.
 I didn't take Fentanyl (usually precedes an epidural) or Pitocin (usually proceeds an epidural).

-5 hrs later happily on the epidural and 18 hrs after being admitted, I was dilated and ready to push.
+5 hrs after the epidural and 18 hrs after being admitted, I was dilated and ready to push.
 I remember thinking "thank god, something I can do!"
 A nurse started me off, I pushed twice, and Jeremy's face was priceless as he proclaimed, "keep going, Melodie, you got 2 inches of head out on that push!"
 And at the same time, the nurse's face was in stark contrast in fear as she said, "Stop pushing!
 It usually doesn't go this fast!
 The doctor is in another building finishing up a c-section!"

 So I waited for 10 min not pushing with Baby's head crowned until the doctor was suited up in the room.
 The nurse said "well, Baby has mom's hair!", then asked if I wanted to feel Baby's head as it came out, which was awesomely weird, since the part of their head that crowns first is their soft spot.
 Yes, I stroked Baby's head between my legs in between contractions.
 There's some opportunities in life you need to seize.

-[In hindsight, I think the act of checking my cervix in that OB appointment induced my labor; had I just let nature take its course, my labor might have progressed "normally".
-It's like Heisenberg's Uncertainty Principle at play.]
+In hindsight, I think the act of checking my cervix in that OB appointment induced my labor; had I just let nature take its course, my labor might have progressed "normally".
+It's like Heisenberg's Uncertainty Principle at play.

 First few days: It was pretty rough and uncomfortable to sit--you're bleeding heavily, you're swollen, you're exhausted, but it was manageable.
 You end up dealing with what you need to.